EquinoLabs/Dayly/README.md

 # Dayly

+Start your day smarter.

-AI-powered daily briefing app that brings weather, events, news, reminders, and insights into one smart dashboard.
+Dayly is an AI-powered mobile dashboard that gives you a personalized daily briefing including weather, calendar events, reminders, news summaries, and intelligent suggestions.